It’s okay for an episode to just be okay sometimes.

 This article contains spoilers for Star Trek: Discovery.

-Check out our review of last week's episode here.
+Check out our review of Star Trek: Discovery season 3 episode 6.

 For instance, take the main plot of this episode.
 Michael (Sonequa Martin-Green) disobeys a direct order from Saru (Doug Jones) to go on a rogue mission with Georgiou (Michelle Yeoh) to save Book (David Ajala) from a slave colony and retrieve a black box from one of the ships destroyed in The Burn.
 There isn’t much more to the premise than Michael and Georgiou showing up to pretend at being black market dealers so that Book can stage a prison revolt, and that just isn’t as compelling as how earlier episodes this season felt like genuine away missions with intellectual heft to them.
 The action is well-staged, the stakes are tangible, Michael and Georgiou continue to have great antagonistic banter, and Book is a compelling love interest for Michael.
 However, that’s all garnish on an episode plot that feels like filler, where none of the three characters we care about are going to have anything bad happen to them or have to grow in any substantial way, especially because we’re still teasing out what’s going on with Georgiou’s debilitating flashbacks without any new information coming to light.